 If your company plan for AI is to drop a ton of money into it one time and that’s it, you’re probably not going to be successful with it.

-Artificial intelligence can definitely increase your company’s bottom line by increasing profits and reducing costs.
+AI statistical techniques can definitely increase your company’s bottom line by increasing profits and reducing costs.
 However, the accounting department needs to allocate regular funds to ensure the models and algorithms are working correctly and are being updated as warranted.

 Some experts say you should think of AI like an F1 car.
-These high-tech race cars perform optimally when the crew can watch in real time from the pits how it’s performing on their monitors.
+These high-tech race cars perform optimally when the crew can watch in real-time from the pits how it’s performing on their monitors.

 Monitoring AI all the time while its doing its work is essential and that takes a regular set aside in your budget.